rednodelabs/rnl-demokit-rtls/README.md

 If the host app initialization fails, check the following:
 * Make sure that the web app is previously running in another terminal and that the specified SERIAL_PORT is correct.
 * Make sure that the Python version is 3.9.
-* If the Web UI is not properly showing the data, unplug and plug the USB dongle and try restarting the host app (CTRL + C to close it),
+* If the Web UI is not properly showing the data, unplug and plug the USB dongle and restart the host app (CTRL + C to stop it).

 If the nodes show an erratic behavior, e.g. too many packet errors or distances are missing, check their battery level.